Charles Barron: City Council

 In 1997, Barron ran for the city council.
 He attacked the incumbent, East New York councilmember Priscilla Wooten, for supporting Mayor Rudy Giuliani, saying her politics were out of date and she did not take enough initiative for neighborhood and community development.
 Barron was endorsed by black leaders David Dinkins and Al Sharpton, but he ended up losing to Wooten.
 Barron ran again in 2001, when term limits prevented Wooten from running.
 He defeated her son, Donald Wooten, and became City Councillor for the 42nd District.
 Barron was re-elected in 2005 and 2009, each time with over 85% of the popular vote.

 In 2002, Barron was appointed chair of the city council's Higher Education Committee.
 As chair, he criticized the City University of New York (CUNY) for eliminating remedial courses and raising admission standards, claiming CUNY raised the standards in order to restrict minority student access.
 He argued that students should not be denied admission to CUNY because of their performance at the pre-college level, adding that when the CUNY ended open admissions the number of black students declined while changes in the proportions of other ethnic groups were minimal.

-In January 2006, Barron was the only Council member to vote against Christine Quinn for the speaker position.
+In January 2006, Barron was the only Council member to vote against Christine Quinn by voting for Bill de Blasio for the speakership position.
 Quinn moved his seat in the chamber to one next to a statue of the third President of the United States, Thomas Jefferson, whom Barron has criticized.
 Barron told reporters, "I don't think it was deliberate, but it does bother me to be placed so near Jefferson, who was a slaveholder, a hypocrite, and a rapist."